Army Fee Assistance Program

 Military Child Care in Your Neighborhood (MCCYN)

 The Military Child Care in Your Neighborhood program provides fee assistance for families of Active Duty Sponsors, Civilians, Guard/Reservist, and Guard/Reserve Technicians who are unable to access on-installation child care.
+Guard and Reserves must be on orders for a minimum of 30 consecutive days.

 Eligible providers for the MCCYN fee assistance program must have a state child care license, a state inspection report dated within the last 12 months, a complete provider fee assistance application, and must meet additional high quality accreditation standards (for more information on provider qualifications, click here).